HaaaToka/SeeFood/README.md

 # SeeFood

-In this project, my goup mate and I built Food Calories Estimation System using with machine learning methods.
+In this project, my group mates and I built Food Calories Estimation System using with machine learning methods.

 ![](giphy.gif)